SharePoint 2010 Workflow that sets Unique Permissions

 Create a SharePoint 2010 workflow that sets unique permissions

-Create a list workflow for the library where you
+- Create a list workflow for the list where you want

-want to set unique permissions.
-Select the Platform
+to set unique permissions.
+Select the Platform Type

 Step button in the ribbon active.
 Then add the Impersonation